NewsLocal NewsIn Your NeighborhoodFort Hood

 and last updated

-The additional charges significantly expand the case from the 73 victims previously reported in April.
+The additional charges expand the total number of alleged victims to 96, with 89 in the Fort Hood area.
 McGraw originally faced six charges and 146 specifications before the latest filing.

 According to the Army, McGraw is charged with 92 specifications of abusive sexual contact and sexual assault, one specification of attempted sexual assault, 66 specifications of indecent recording, 92 specifications of assault consummated by a battery, and 18 specifications of conduct unbecoming an officer and a gentleman.
 Additional charges include extramarital sexual misconduct, willfully disobeying a superior commissioned officer, and dereliction of duty.